akhiljalagam/dotfiles/PIPEVOID.md

 * Edit `/etc/pulse/client.conf` :
   - by replacing `; autospawn = yes` with `autospawn = no`

-* Add `pipewire &` in your .xinitrc (.xprofile if using a display manager, like LightDM, GDM, SDDM, LXDM)
+* Add `pipewire &` in your XDG Autostart, .xprofile or .xinitrc

 * Reboot (you may also now remove pulseaudio, `sudo xbps-remove -RF pulseaudio pulseaudio-utils`)